 The Army P3 represents sleep, activity and nutrition—three key components that influence the physical, cognitive and emotional dominance of Soldiers, their Families, and our Retirees.
 While each component is independently important, optimal performance is achieved when all three are addressed simultaneously.
+While each component of the P3 is important, performance is optimized when you focus on all three areas together!
 The P3 encourages healthy behaviors that support individual Soldier performance and overall unit readiness, as well as a lifestyle of healthy behaviors for Soldiers and their Families.
 By increasing Soldiers’ awareness in these three areas— sleep, activity and nutrition—performance is optimized and resilience improves, thus improving health readiness of the Total Army Family.

 How does P3 enhance personal and unit readiness?

 The P3 supports and enables the responsibility of command teams to develop Soldiers with healthy minds and bodies which are essential to individual and unit readiness.
 To maximize or enhance the resilience of our Soldiers requires a combination of mental, emotional, and physical skills to generate optimal performance (i.e., readiness) not only during combat, but also during healing after an injury, preventing injuries and in managing work and home life.
 The tenets of the P3 build resilience in all the ways one can be resilient by leveraging cognitive, emotional, and behavioral skills.